-HARTFORD, CT (WFSB) - The governors of Connecticut, New York and New Jersey adjusted the joint travel advisory.
+HARTFORD, CT (WFSB) - The governors of Connecticut, New York and New Jersey adjusted the joint travel advisory on Tuesday, removing six states and adding Puerto Rico.

-Implemented on June 24 at 11:59 p.m., people traveling into those states from states with a high spread of COVID-19 must quarantine for 14 days.
+Implemented on June 24 at 11:59 p.m., people traveling into CT, NY and NJ from states with a high spread of COVID-19 must quarantine for 14 days.

 - North Carolina